What is the Newest iPad Out Right Now? [March 2022]

 - Storage: 64GB/256GB

-- Battery: Up to 10 hours web browsing and video watching on Wi-Fi and 9 hours browsing on cellular data
+- Battery: Up to 10 hours of web browsing and video watching on Wi-Fi and 9 hours browsing on cellular data

 Reviewers have said battery life is pretty good, even while gaming, so we’ll assume it’s safe to say that battery life is solid.
 Typical users get about 9 hours of battery life per charge on their iPads.

 So, while it’s not as powerful as the iPad Pro, don’t make the mistake of assuming the iPad Air can’t handle some more demanding tasks.
-However, suppose you’re looking at a tablet to be your primary computer, connecting it to a keyboard when you want to use it as a laptop in addition to using it as a tablet.
-In that case, you might appreciate the greater power and screen size of the iPad Pro.
+However, suppose you’re looking at a tablet to be your primary computer, connecting it to a keyboard when you want to use it as a laptop and using it as a tablet.
+In that case, you might appreciate the iPad Pro’s greater power and screen size.

 iPad 10.2″ 9th Gen (2021)